 I very, very nearly titled this article “The ‘aters gonna ‘ate”, and then thought better of it.
 This is a rare event, and I put it down to the extreme temperatures that we’re having here in the UK at the moment.

 What prompted this article was reading something online today where I saw the word mitigate, and thought to myself, “When did I start using that word?
 It’s not a normal one to drop into conversation.
 And what about remediate?
 What’s the difference between mitigate and remediate?
 In fact, how well could I describe the difference between the two?”
-Both are quite jargon-y word, so, in the spirit of my recent article Jargon – a force for good or ill? here’s my attempt at describing the difference, but also pointing out how important both are – along with a couple of other “-ate” words.
+Both are quite jargon-y words, so, in the spirit of my recent article Jargon – a force for good or ill? here’s my attempt at describing the difference, but also pointing out how important both are – along with a couple of other “-ate” words.

 Let’s work backwards.